pcjun97/docker-swarm-vagrant-bootstrap/README.md

 This repo gives a simple example on how to set up a 3 nodes Docker Swarm cluster using Vagrant and Ansible.
 The configuration is customisable to suit different needs.

-This cluster is intended for development purpose only and should not be used as a production environement.
+This cluster is intended for development purpose only and should not be used as a production environment.

 ## Prerequisites